FlorianSp2000/hockey-rl-challenge/README.md

 - Competition server is running at: http://comprl.cs.uni-tuebingen.de

 ### Selfplay Framework
 The Selfplay Method uses an Elo System to sample opponents from an Opponent Pool.
-The core logic can be found it *src/utils/selfplay_utils.py*
+The core logic can be found in [`src/utils/selfplay_utils.py`](src/utils/selfplay_utils.py).

 ## Getting Started 🚀